When I broach the topic of probiotic supplements with clients, they often just want to get down to the nitty gritty…

-Most importantly, pay attention to how the probiotic supplement makes you feel.
-It's ok if you have some mild digestive disruption for the first week of the supplement, but by the end of week two, you want to be feeling good.
-If you have major issues, that's an indicator that the supplement isn't right for you.
+It’s ok if you have some mild digestive disruption for the first week of the supplement, but by the end of week two, you want to be feeling good.
+If you have major issues, that’s an indicator that the supplement isn’t right for you.

 And of course, check with your doctor before starting any new supplement.

 I hope this helps if you have been on the fence about starting a probiotic supplement!
 Leave any additional questions below!